-The debt ceiling and government spending can also become a concern if the debt to gross domestic product ratio gets too high.
-According to the International Monetary Fund, that level is 77 percent for developed countries.
-When debt to GDP ratio rises too high, debt owners become concerned that a country can't generate enough revenue to pay the debt back.
+The debt ceiling and government spending can also become a concern if the debt-to-gross domestic product ratio gets too high.
+According to the International Monetary Fund, that level is 77% for developed countries.
+When debt-to-GDP ratio rises too high, debt owners become concerned that a country can't generate enough revenue to pay the debt back.

 Debt Ceiling Crisis 2017